Harati High School

-Harati High School (دبیرستان هراتی) is one of Isfahan’s most prestigious high schools, established more than half a century ago through the initiative and funding of Mohammad Sheikhzadeh Herati Yazdi.
-The two-storey mid-20th-century campus on Kamal Esmaeel Avenue occupies about m² near the Zayandeh River and features decorative tilework by master craftsman Mohammad Ali Maghzi; the building is listed on Iran’s register of national heritage sites.
+Harati High School (دبیرستان هراتی) is a boys' public high school in Isfahan, Iran.
+It was established more than half a century ago through the initiative and funding of Mohammad Sheikhzadeh Herati Yazdi.
+The two-storey mid-20th-century campus on Kamal Esmaeel Avenue occupies about m² near the Zayandeh River and features decorative tilework by master craftsman Mohammad Ali Maghzi; the building is listed on Iran's register of national heritage sites.

 History

 In 1951, the construction of the primary school and high school began under the initiative of Sheikhzadeh Herati Yazdi in Isfahan.
 The construction operations spanned three years, and the official inauguration took place in 1954.

 In 2015, Harati High School was registered as a "Mandegar" (Persian: ماندگار, meaning: lasting) school by the Provincial and National Council of Education.
 "Mandegar" schools are old educational establishments or units with a history of at least 50 years, and they are deemed suitable for educational activities in terms of their structural integrity.

 Harati High School holds a coveted "Nemooneh" license from the Ministry of Education, indicating its commitment to superior education quality.
 Governed by the government, Nemooneh high schools, like Harati, admit students through a competitive entrance exam.
 These institutions focus on nurturing students' talents and abilities, aiming to empower them to reach their full potential.